basaandewiel/Zephyr_BLE_central_big_data/README.md

 # Zephyr_BT_central_big_data

-Bluetooth peripheral (server side) - Zephyr - sends big data splitted into chunks This application can be used together with
+Bluetooth peripheral (server side) - Zephyr - receives big data splitted into chunks and reassembles the original data.

+This application can be used together with

     Zephyr_BT_periph_big_data